Trademark, Patent, and Copyright:

 Color Vowel® is an innovative method and a brand that is recognized around the world.
 We love that you love us, and we want you to use Color Vowel®!

-At the same time, we ask that you support the continuation of our life’s work and our teacher-built company by making a legal and ethical commitment to giving appropriate and consistent attribution as described below.
+You can support the continuation of our life’s work and our teacher-built company by making a legal and ethical commitment to giving appropriate and consistent attribution as described below.
 By following the simple guidelines provided below, you are not only doing the right thing, you are helping amplify Color Vowel® as a powerful resource for English teachers around the world.

 Trademark, Patent, and Copyright: What's the difference?